 Download our FREE PDA Checklist to help decode the intricacies of your child's behavior.
 Like the Extreme Demand Avoidance questionnaire (EDA), this diagnostic tool serves as a roadmap that guides them through a systematic exploration of various aspects associated with the condition.

-Engaging with the checklist allows parents to gain valuable insights into the specific challenges their child may be facing, moving beyond surface-level observations to a better understanding of their behaviors.
+Engaging with our PDA diagnosis checklist allows parents to gain valuable insights into the specific challenges their child may be facing, moving beyond surface-level observations to a better understanding of their behaviors.

 The PDA checklist acts as a tool for advocacy.
 It empowers parents to communicate their observations with clarity and specificity.
-As parents navigate the checklist, they not only gain insights into their child's conduct disorder but also acquire a shared language with professionals that fosters collaboration in the pursuit of the best possible outcomes for the child (Christie, 2012).
+As parents/guardians navigate the pathological demand avoidance checklist, adults not only gain insights into their child's conduct disorder but also acquire a shared language with professionals that fosters collaboration in the pursuit of the best possible outcomes for the child (Christie, 2012).

 The checklist typically comprises a series of targeted questions designed to capture the unique manifestations of demand avoidance and associated behaviors.
 These questions delve into the child's responses to everyday requests.
 It also checks their social interaction and communication patterns to provide a comprehensive snapshot of their behavioral profile.

-Here are the sections you’ll find in the checklist, along with some tips on how to tackle them.
+Here are the sections you’ll find in my downloadable pathological demand avoidance assessment, along with some tips on how to tackle them.

 Demands in Daily Life